-Revolutionize your content strategy with a content audit
+Revolutionize your marketing with a content audit

 Content audits create options.